 Lake Cerknica is one of the largest intermittent lakes in Europe.
 It appears every year on the karst polje (plain), caught between the Javorniki hills and the Bloke plateau on one side, and Mount Slivnica on the other.
 During the dry season, the lake disappears, which enables paddling, fishing, hiking or grass mowing in the same area in just one year.

 The lake normally stays on the Cerknica plain for about eight months a year.
-Water usually spreads over the surface of 20 km2, but at its fullest, the lake covers a surface of nearly 30 km2.
+Water usually spreads over the surface of 20 km2, but at its fullest, the lake covers a surface of about 26 km2.
 When full, Lake Cerknica becomes the largest lake in Slovenia.

 It was first mentioned as early as ancient history, and it has been included on the maps of Europe ever since the 15th century.
 The hydrology of the lake was first researched by Carniolan natural historian Johann Weikhard von Valvasor, which won him a Fellowship of the Royal Society.
 Here is the cradle of karstology and terms such as karst polje (plain) and intermittent lake.

 The importance of intermittent Lake Cerknica, therefore, goes far beyond Slovenia's borders.
 Along with the Rakov Škocjan valley and the Križna jama cave, Lake Cerknica has been designated as a wetland of international importance – Ramsar Site, and also as a Natura 2000 Site because of its importance for the preservation of endangered birds.

 In the area, 276 bird species have been observed – one half of all European species; this is home to 45 mammal species – one half of all Slovenian species; 125 butterfly species can be spotted here – a little less than a third of all European species; 15 amphibian species spawn by the lake – nearly a quarter of all European amphibians...
 Biodiversity of the region is truly exceptional!